 This disease demonstrates a chronic course with multiple exacerbations and remissions, which can be seasonal or related to stress.

 There are multiple therapeutic options for treatment of psoriasis.
 Choosing an appropriate therapy depends on the age, health, and preferences of the patient.
 It also depends on the extent of the psoriasis.
 The costs of therapy vary dramatically as well.
 Alternative therapies are most appropriate in refractory cases.
-Assessing the side-effect profile ...
+Assessing the side-effect profile of treatments is another ...